felixwortmann/markdown_from_url/README.md

 # Markdown from URL
-A small flutter widget to present markdown from an url source
+- small flutter widget to present markdown from an url source
+- shows a progress indicator until the data is fetched
+- needs internet permission
 ### Usage:
 ```
 MarkdownFromUrlPresenter("<your url for raw markdown>");